SABS-R3/software-engineering-day2/_episodes/13-visualisation-matplotlib.md

 ## Multiple Plots: Single Graph

 Perhaps we want to compare the minimum, maximum, and average plots overlayed together.
 This would allow us to see the range of values across each day in the trial.
-Let's use PyCharm to build a script called `overlay_graphs.py` that positions our three graphs in a single plot, or 'figure'.
+Let's use VSCode to build a script called `overlay_graphs.py` that positions our three graphs in a single plot, or 'figure'.

 So Matplotlib divides a figure object up into axes: each pair of axes is one 'subplot'.
 To make a boring figure with just one pair of axes, however, we can just ask for a default new figure, with brand new axes.
 The `subplots()` function returns a (figure, axis) pair, which we can deal out with parallel assignment.

 Given we have a stacked set of graphs in a single figure, we use `legend()` on our axes to add one which uses our given plot labels.

 ~~~
-import numpy
+import numpy as np
 import matplotlib.pyplot

-data = numpy.loadtxt(fname='../data/inflammation-01.csv', delimiter=',')
+data = np.loadtxt(fname='../data/inflammation-01.csv', delimiter=',')

 all_graphs, all_graphs_axes = matplotlib.pyplot.subplots()

-all_graphs_axes.plot(numpy.mean(data, axis=0), label='average')
+all_graphs_axes.plot(np.mean(data, axis=0), label='average')
-all_graphs_axes.plot(numpy.max(data, axis=0), label='max')
+all_graphs_axes.plot(np.max(data, axis=0), label='max')
-all_graphs_axes.plot(numpy.min(data, axis=0), label='min')
+all_graphs_axes.plot(np.min(data, axis=0), label='min')
 all_graphs_axes.legend()

 matplotlib.pyplot.show()